- Keep your poster simple.

 It is recommended that you save your file as PDF.
 This does not a guarantee what the final poster will print like, but it can help reveal any problems or issues that may occur when the file is processed by our printer.

-- Go to file, save as pdf.
-Will save your file at the same size on page setup.
+- When selecting the file type, select pdf and click on Save As.
+This will save your file at the same size on page setup.

 - Open your pdf file and review.